afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step5.md

 ## What Next?

-As mentioned, problems will always occur in production, so lets equip Keptn to deal with issues.
+As mentioned, problems will always occur in production, so let's equip Keptn to deal with issues.

 Self-healing capabilities will be introduced using a provider (eg. helm) and an action (eg. scaling up pods) in response to a problem report.